 Once a year in the end of the harvest season (August or September, the time is changed according to the end of the harvest), Thousand of men and women from the Berbers tribes are gathered in Imilchil in the Atlas Mountains.
 The mass gathering origin derives from an ancient tradition that is kept up to now days.
 According to this tradition, the youngsters are not allowed to choose their mates by themselves, therefore the youngsters with their parents arrive from all the towns and villages to a huge market of brides and bridegrooms.
 Brides and bridegrooms to be are introduces by the parents in order to find their match.
 The place is full of thousands of people that create a huge matching center that does not exist anywhere else in the world.
 Recently the event was opened to tourists’ visits and turned to a unique attraction.

-Please note that the details of the event are subject to change.
+Due to the Coronavirus Pandemic (COVID-19) and for various unexpected reasons, the details of the event are subject to change.
 We strongly recommended that you check with the organizers before making any travel arrangements.

 Event Related Information